taniarascia/laconia/README.md

 ### Or use Docker install
 - Require [docker-compose](https://docs.docker.com/compose/install/) and command  make
-- Run `make install-containers` for init containers
+- Run `make init` for init containers and config file
 - Run `make install-app` for init app (depencies, database) , app is ready go to [localhost:8000](localhost:8000)
 - Run `make start` you can use for run app, go to [localhost:8000](localhost:8000)
 - Run `make stop` you can use for stop all containers.